TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-solana/src/components/solanaTrackerForStore.md

 `Pick`\<`ITxTrackingStore`\<[`Solana`](../enumerations/SolanaTransactionTracker.md#solana), `T`, `string`\>, `"transactionsPool"` \| `"updateTxParams"` \| `"onSucceedCallbacks"` \| `"removeTxFromPool"`\> & `object`

-The parameters for the store-connected tracker.
+Parameters to connect the Solana tracker with the store.

 ## Returns

 `Promise`\<`void`\>

-A promise that resolves once the tracking process is initialized.
+Resolves when the tracker is successfully initialized.